luhkevin/demoserver/README.md

 # demoserver
-A demonstration web server that injects random latency and possible service unavailable errors
+A demonstration web server that injects random latency and possible service-unavailable errors

 Use environment variables to adjust server parameters, with defaults